 - C4.
-A risk-weight of 0% can be allocated to recognized collateral provided under an OTC derivative transaction or a credit derivative contract, provided that: - the transaction or contract is collateralized by cash (as defined in section 82(5) of the BCR) provided to the reporting institution; - the transaction or contract is marked-to-market daily; and - there is no currency mismatch between the settlement currency of the transaction or contract and the collateral. - C5.
-A risk-weight of 10% can be allocated to recognized collateral provided under an OTC derivative transaction or a credit derivative contract, provided that the transaction or contract fulfils the 2nd and 3rd bullet points of paragraph C4 and the collateral is debt securities, issued by a sovereign or a sovereign foreign public sector entity, which would be allocated a risk-weight of 0% under the STC approach.
+A risk-weight of 0% can be allocated to recognized collateral provided under a derivative contract, provided that: - the contract is collateralized by cash (as defined in section 82(5) of the BCR) provided to the reporting institution; - the contract is marked-to-market daily; and - there is no currency mismatch between the settlement currency of the contract and the collateral. - C5.
+A risk-weight of 10% can be allocated to recognized collateral provided under a derivative contract, provided that the contract fulfils the 2^{nd} and 3^{rd} bullet points of paragraph C4 and the collateral is debt securities, issued by a sovereign or a sovereign foreign public sector entity, which would be allocated a risk-weight of 0% under the STC approach.